CTU-IIG/thermocam-pcb/README.md

 ## Usage

+### Basic functionality

+To simply display the thermocamera image, run without any arguments:

+`./thermocam-pcb`

-The program requires the path to the directory where the WIC license file is stored to run.
-To simply display the thermocamera image, place the license file to the project directory and run:
+This requires the WIC license file to be in the same directory as the executable.
+If your license file is elsewhere, you need to specify its directory with `--license-dir` to be able to use the camera.

-`./thermocam-pcb -l .`

-You can use the additional arguments of the program to import and/or enter coordinates of points to be measured.

-During entering points, the points you have imported will be visible and you can modify them.

-After the entering phase, the temperature of the points will be written to stdout.
+### Additional functionality

+You can use multiple functions, most even at the same time:

+* Enter points on the image and print their temperature
+* Export or import these points to a json format
+* Record video or set video as input
+* Set delay between prints/display
+* Display exported points and their corresponding camera image

+For example, to import previously saved points, enter points by hand, export both into a single file and record video, run:

+`./thermocam-pcb -p import.json --enter-poi=export.json -r recording.avi`

+### Setting video as input instead of camera

+Add the path to your video to the arguments as `-v myvideo.avi`.
+Running the previous example(enter,import,export,record) with video input instead of camera can thus be done with:

+`./thermocam-pcb -v myvideo.avi -p import.json --enter-poi=export.json -r recording.avi`

 ### Changing between views